 Here’s a video of a young woman speaking and translating some phrases in Bajan Creole:

 The Jamaican Patois Language (Jamaican Creole)

-Jamaican Patois is probably the most well-known of the Caribbean languages and there are many local dialects depending on where a person is from.
-A phonetically written language with no standardized spelling, Jamaican Patois often contains words that are created by combining other relevant words, for example, yeye-wata, means “tear,” and nose-ole, means “nostril.”
+Jamaican Patois is probably the most well-known of the Caribbean languages, and there are many local dialects depending on where a person is from.
+A phonetically written language with no standardized spelling, Jamaican Patois often contains words that are created by combining other relevant words.
+For example, yeye-wata, means “tear,” and nose-ole, which means “nostril.”